ISISNeutronMuon/MDANSE/Doc/pages/introduction.rst

 MDANSE offers:

-- A user-friendly Python-based graphical user interface (GUI) for effortless analysis and visualization.
+- A Python-based graphical user interface (GUI) via the MDANSE_GUI package, including a trajectory viewer and a data plotter.
-- Command-line utilities that can be seamlessly integrated into Python scripts for accessibility and adaptability.
+- Command-line utilities for creating and running MDANSE jobs as Python scripts.
-- A molecular viewer and a versatile 2D/3D plotter to enhance the user experience when dissecting neutron experimental data.
+- Possiblity of exporting analysis jobs as Python scripts.
+- Specialised trajectory converters for specific MD engines.
+- A general trajectory converter based on ASE.

 Your Guide to MDANSE
 ---------------------

-This user's guide provides a detailed overview of MDANSE's capabilities, along with theoretical background information and installation instructions for three different platforms: Windows, Mac OS, and Ubuntu.
+This user's guide provides a detailed overview of MDANSE's capabilities, along with theoretical background information and installation instructions for three different platforms: Windows, MacOS, and Ubuntu.

 Collaboration and Feedback
 --------------------------